rhizoome/git-darcs/README.md

 ------------------------

 Darcs does not handle `chmod` or symbolic links.
-The easiest way to work around this isby  letting `git` do the work.
+The easiest way to work around this is by  letting `git` do the work.
 Since I always make git-commits from the darcs-patches `git` will track `chmod` and symbolic links for me.

 Linearized History